Tinkerforge/generators/uc/beta/README_EN.txt

 The following steps are necessary to implement a custom HAL:

-First define a TF_HalContext struct.
+First define a TF_HAL struct.
 It holds all data necessary for the SPI communication.
-Typically an instance of TF_HalCommon, as well as a Pointer to an array of port mapping information is stored here.
+Typically an instance of TF_HALCommon, as well as a Pointer to an array of port mapping information is stored here.
 The format of the port mapping entries can be customized.
 See the port struct in hal_arduino_esp32.h and hal_linux.h for examples.